department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-already-receiving">How do I know if I’m already receiving additional disability compensation for my dependents?</button>
 <div id="questions-specific-already-receiving" class="usa-accordion-content">

-*Note: Will need to confirm if this is changing when the new paper form is released.*

 You can check this through your eBenefits account.

-Sign in to your account and click the “Dependents” link under the “My Profile” section.
+Sign in to your account.

+Then click the “Dependents” link under the “My Profile” section.

 If you see your dependents listed there, you should be eligible for additional compensation for them.
 If they’re not listed, you should file a claim for the additional benefit. <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).